endurantgames/RP_Tags/README.md

 - [ ] Long-Term
   - [ ] Config profiles with Ace3?
   - [ ] XRP support
-  - [ ] Update for new pronoun settings in trp3/MRP
-  - [ ] See if RPT can be generalized for any oUF addon
+  - [ ] Generalize rpTags for any oUF addon
-  - [ ] See if RPT can be generalized for any MSP addon
+  - [ ] Generalize rpTags for any MSP addon